klamann/maps4cim/maps4cim-gui/src/main/assembly/readme.txt

 information on how to use maps4cim, use the built-in documentation and visit the forums (see links below).
 Have fun :)

 ## Get involved

 maps4cim is free software and you can get the source code from github

 > https://github.com/Klamann/maps4cim.git

-Please note that this is still an early source code release, with important parts of the code in an undocumented and sometimes rather dirty state, but it should be well enough to work with.

 If you want to contribute new features, don't hesitate to do so!
 Fork the project and write your code, and if you like what you've done and